shubhomoydas/ad_examples/README.md

 Applying drift detection to tree-based classifiers
 --------------------------------------------------
 The above KL-divergence based method can be applied to detect drift with tree-based classifiers such as Random Forest as well.
-The example [python/aad/test_concept_drift_classifier.py](python/aad/test_concept_drift_classifier.py)uses the wrapper class [RandomForestAadWrapper](python/aad/classifier_trees.py)) to detect the drift with trees created by `sklearn.ensemble.RandomForestClassifier`.
+The example [python/aad/test_concept_drift_classifier.py](python/aad/test_concept_drift_classifier.py) uses the wrapper class [RandomForestAadWrapper](python/aad/classifier_trees.py) to detect the drift with trees created by `sklearn.ensemble.RandomForestClassifier`.

 Intuition behind Active Anomaly Discovery